List of Disney's Hercules characters: In Hercules

 Over the years, Hercules is raised as a farmer until his awkward teenage years where he is unable to control his godlike strength and struggles to be accepted by others, which worsens when the teenager's clumsiness and uncoordinated strength leads to him accidentally destroying a marketplace.
 Shortly afterward, Amphitryon and Alcmene inform Hercules that he is adopted, inspiring him to visit the temple of Zeus, where he learns of his godhood.
 Zeus tells Hercules that he must prove himself a true hero and instructs him to find the trainer of heroes Philoctetes (or "Phil"), while giving him the winged horse Pegasus to assist him in his journey.
 Phil initially declines returning to the hero training business, unconvinced that Hercules was the son of Zeus, but is convinced after Zeus strikes him with lightning.
 Having reached adulthood and passed his training, Hercules sets off with Phil to become a hero in Thebes.
-Along the way, Hercules saves a "damsel in distress" named Megara from Nessus, a centaur acting as the river guardian, and though Meg doesn't believe Hercules' "innocent farm-boy routine" he falls in love with her.
-Unbeknownst to Hercules, Megara is working unwillingly for Hades and relates the events to him; through this, Hades learns that Hercules is still alive and plots again to kill him at the start of his career.
+Along the way, Hercules saves a "damsel in distress" named Meg from Nessus, a centaur acting as the river guardian, and though Meg doesn't believe Hercules' "innocent farm-boy routine" he falls in love with her.
+Unbeknownst to Hercules, Meg is working unwillingly for Hades and relates the events to him; through this, Hades learns that Hercules is still alive and plots again to kill him at the start of his career.
 Meanwhile, Hercules arrives in Thebes and announces himself as a hero, only for the Thebans to dismiss the young man as an amateur and refuse to give him a chance to prove himself.
-Megara appears and lures Hercules to a rocky canyon outside of town, where he saves two boys, who are actually Pain and Panic in disguise, trapped in a cave.
+Meg appears and lures Hercules to a rocky canyon outside of town, where he saves two boys, who are actually Pain and Panic in disguise, trapped in a cave.
 As an unimpressed crowd of Thebans watch Hercules rescue the trapped boys, the young hero also inadvertently releases a giant serpent-like creature, the Hydra, and bravely faces the monster with just a sword and his wits.
 Although he struggles in the fight, in which the beast initially swallows him whole, he cuts his way out by decapitation.
 However, Hercules is forced on the defensive, flying around on Pegasus as the Hydra's heads multiply and grows three heads every time one is cut off, the snarling heads overwhelming him until he smashes his fists into the mountainside, causing an avalanche that buries the multi-headed monster under a mountain of rocks.
 His victory earns him newfound fame and adoration from the citizens of Thebes as well as the anger of Hades.
 After defeating the Hydra, Hercules continues his heroics and becomes famous throughout Greece.
 Upon meeting with Zeus, Hercules believes himself ready to rejoin the gods, but Zeus tells him that his celebrity status is not enough to regain his immortality, as being famous is not the same as being a "true hero".
 However, he cannot tell Hercules what that means, as he must figure it out himself and "look inside his heart".
-Later on, Megara convinces Hercules to play hookie and on a date.
+Later on, Meg convinces Hercules to play hookie and on a date.
 At first, she was trying to learn his weaknesses, but she eventually fell in love with him.
 However, Phil ends the date, being enraged at Hercules for skipping training.
-He leaves to tell Hercules of Megara's association with Hades, but does not hear her refusal to help destroy Hercules.
-Hercules, ecstatic from the date, refuses to believe Phil's warning about Megara, prompting Phil to quit.
+He leaves to tell Hercules of Meg's association with Hades, but does not hear her refusal to help destroy Hercules.
+Hercules, ecstatic from the date, refuses to believe Phil's warning about Meg, prompting Phil to quit.